Where writing and cooking combine since 2009

 If you're confused about what a chimichanga is, don't feel alone.
 I grew up in West Texas where the local cuisine fell into one of two categories: barbecue or Mexican food.
 Burritos were standard fare at almost every fast food and snack bar everywhere, and they were all deep fried.

 Sometime during the 1980's when Mexican Food took on more national prominence, a burrito became defined as a flour tortilla, wrapped around ingredients that must contain re-friend beans.
-A chimichanga was the same thing, only deep fried, and hence it is what I grew up believing was a burrito.
+A chimichanga was the same thing, only deep fried, and hence, it is what I grew up believing was a burrito.
 The advantage of not frying a burrito, of course, is that you can load it with produce ingredients like lettuce and tomato.

 And re-fried beans?
 Why are they called that?
 Have they been fried and then re-fried?
 No. The English term "re-fried", often interpreted as "fried again", is a mistranslation of the Spanish word "refrito".
 The prefix "re-" is commonly used in Mexican dialects to add emphasis to words.
 Re-fried beans are simply cooked beans which have been mashed to a paste.
 They can be fried in oil (or lard, would be more authentically Mexican) and served along side entrees as an accompaniment, or used as an ingredient in chimichangas and burritos right out of the can.